Headings

 The

-element indicates that the enclosed text is a short inline quotation.
+The q element indicates that the enclosed text is a short inline quotation.
 This element is intended for short quotations that don’t require paragraph breaks.
 For example… according to Mozilla’s website, Firefox 1.0 was released in 2004 and became a big success.

 Address

-element supplies contact information relevant to the page or site content.
+The address element supplies contact information relevant to the page or site content.

 Columbusplein 56-1